MalwinaKoz/Project-People-Analytics/docs/Documentation.md

 #### Deleting data
 To clean our data records even further we need to throw out "garbage".
 In this case this "garbage" would be ccolumns that hold answers to the open questions.
 Very few students decided to answer them so it just messies up our data set and could only confuse us.

-To corecctly delete columns we use formlua below and we also specify which ones we want to "drop" by adressing them.
+To correctly delete columns we use formlua below and we also specify which ones we want to "drop" by adressing them.

 Our data can be considered "clean" now.
 As seen on the heatmap below there are no missing values.